alexanderjophus/formula1/README.md

 Experimental play with GraphQL - needs major refactor

 Goals:
-- Transform the Formula 1 API into a graphQL API
+- Transform the Formula 1 ergast API into a graphQL API

 ## Running